Queensland: Symbols and emblems

 The official state emblems of Queensland are prescribed in the Emblems of Queensland Act 2005.

 Queen Victoria granted the Queensland Coat of Arms to the Colony of Queensland in 1893, making it the oldest State Arms in Australia.
 It depicts Queensland's primary industries in the 19th century with a sheaf of wheat, the heads of a bull and a ram, and a column of gold rising from a heap of quartz.
 Two stalks of sugar cane which surround the state badge at the top, and below is Queensland's state motto, Audax at Fidelis, which means "Bold but Faithful".
 In 1977, Queen Elizabeth II granted the supporting animals, the brolga and the red deer.

 In November 2003 maroon was officially named Queensland's state colour, after many years of association with Queensland sporting teams.
+In 2025, Queensland Government branding changed to blue, with not yet an impact on the official state colour.

 The koala was officially named the animal or faunal, emblem of Queensland in 1971 after a newspaper poll showed strong public support.
 The Queensland Government introduced the poll due to a proposal by state tourism ministers for all states to adopt a faunal emblem.
-In January 1986 that the brolga was announced as the official bird emblem of Queensland, after many years on the Coat of Arms.
+In January 1986, the brolga was announced as the official bird emblem of Queensland, after many years on the Coat of Arms.

 The Cooktown orchid became known as Queensland's floral emblem in 1959, during celebrations to mark the state's centenary, and the Barrier Reef Anemone Fish was officially named as Queensland's aquatic emblem in March 2005.

 The sapphire was named the official state gem for Queensland in August 1985.